Belvidere, Illinois: History

 Before the arrival of the mostly Anglo-Americans in the 19th century, this area was long occupied by the Illinois Confederation, a loose grouping of up to 12 to 15 Native American tribes.
 The main tribes were the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa.
 After trading, warfare and other encounters with French traders, who entered this area before the Anglo-Americans, their numbers declined.
-In large part that was due to the high mortality from new infectious diseases, which adversely affected Native Americans across the continent.
+In large part due to the high mortality from new infectious diseases, which adversely affected Native Americans across the continent.

-The area that developed as Belvidere was first permanently settled by European Americans in 1835: Simon P. Doty and Daniel Hilton Whitney.
+The area developed as Belvidere was first settled by European Americans in 1835: Simon P. Doty and Daniel Hilton Whitney.
 They named this location next to the Kishwaukee River as "Elysian Fields" from Greek mythology.
-As many new residents could not pronounce or spell the proposed name, the city was eventually named after Belvidere, Virginia, the former home of Ebenezer Polk, a railroad lawyer and major financial founder in the city.
+Because new residents could not pronounce or spell the proposed name, the city was eventually renamed after Belvidere, Virginia, the former home of Ebenezer Polk, a railroad lawyer and major financial founder in the city.

 Belvidere originally developed on the north side of the Kishwaukee River.
-In 1851 the Galena and Chicago Union Railroad was built south of the river, stimulating relocation of much of the business section to the south side of the river, for access to the railway transportation.
+In 1851 the Galena and Chicago Union Railroad was built south of the river, stimulating the relocation of much of the business section to the south side of the river, giving access to railway transportation.
 Belvidere's downtown is now on the south side.

 Major industries developed along the river and railroad, including the National Sewing Machine Company, which operated here from 1886 to the 1940s.
 In 1906, former female sheriff Sarah Ames moved to South Dakota; she named the area where she settled after her home town.
 Belvidere, South Dakota still operates as a small town in Jackson County.